 - PHM219 Evaluation of Public Health Interventions

-The compulsory project report (MSc only) will consist of either the analysis of an existing data-set, a systematic review of the literature, or a modelling project.
+The compulsory project report will consist of either the analysis of an existing data-set, a systematic review of the literature, or a modelling project.

 Changes to the programme